crosson/site_test/README.md

 # site_test
 ## Why
 Using RSPEC to create a functional test for broad and high impact network changes.
-Allowing you to increase your pereferal knowledge of the impact in your changes.
-This collection of scripts allows you to quickly monitor dozen's of objects.
-Consider the following.
+Allowing you to increase the pereferal knowledge of impact during your change.
+Use this instead of manually pinging X hosts and arbitrarily refreshing Y web browser.

-This collection of scripts encourages you to create a collection of tests that can quickly be executed and looped.
-Rather than waiting on a slow NMS to tell you when your change caused an impact somewhere you can create a list of checks to notify you of changes in network behavior in real time.
+You are encouraged to create a collection of tests that are quickly executed and easily looped.
+You no lnoger have to wait on a sluggish NMS to tell something is broke.
+The cost of adding items to monitor in a site_test is cheap so there is no excuse not to have as comprehensive list of checks as possible.

-This makes it easier to monitor load balancer and content switching behavior changes, routing changes, server behavior changes and so on and so forth.
-The tool encourages engineers to stop the bad habit of manually pinging X hosts during a maintenance and arbitrarily refreshing their icognito web browser to validate web behavior.

-A site test is so easy to read that any engineer should be able to immediately interpret your collection of tests.
-Comment lines are available to narrate your expectations on a maintenance.
+Site tests are easy to read and share.
+Anyone should be able to understand the intent of the checks.
+You can now build templates for any number routine maintenances you do.

-Test driven development can and should exist beyond the realm of software development.
+Test driven methodolgies are good practices beyond the world of software development.

 ```
 #site sitename